ma2skollar/VaseSpravyFrontend/README.md

 organisms to do:

 - NavMenu
+- SingleArticleListFilter
 - PopupDistributionDetail - Compass

-- SubscriptionPopup - finished without proper functionality
+pages to do:

-- SingleArticleListFilter
+- everything except home